PadmarajBhat/notMNIST/README.md

   * unfortunately, databricks do not let us import any of the packages they support like sparkdl.
 So, going back to installing scala on local and trying to run the "Hello World"
     * https://www.youtube.com/watch?v=A2c4mDDn-QM indicates the scala setup instructions.

-  * Goind ahead with image conversion at databricks itself.
+  * Going ahead with image conversion at databricks itself.
   ```
   import java.io.File
   import javax.imageio.ImageIO